davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities

-- (02/2025) Faculty search committee member, Communications Studies, University of Puget Sound.
+- (02/2025) Search Committee, Department of Communications Studies, University of Puget Sound.
 - (08/2024) Co-chairing the International Education Committee (IEC), University of Puget Sound.
 - (09/2024) Serving on the PC for [BDCAT 2024](https://bdcat-conference.org/).
 - (09/2024) Serving as a New Faculty Mentor for 2024.